Tinder/Nodes-Tree-Visualizer/README.md

 # Nodes Tree Visualizer

-A Swift library and companion web application for tree visualization of apps that use the [Nodes Architecture Framework](https://github.com/TinderApp/Nodes) for _Native Mobile Application Engineering at Scale_.
+A Swift library and companion web application for tree visualization of apps that use the [Nodes Architecture Framework](https://github.com/Tinder/Nodes) for _Native Mobile Application Engineering at Scale_

 ## Web Application